Brandon Aiyuk Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Matchup vs. Los Angeles

-- In his two matchups against the Rams, Aiyuk's 19 receiving yards average is 30.5 less than his over/under for Sunday's game (49.5).
+- Aiyuk has averaged 19 receiving yards per game in his two career matchups against the Rams, 31.5 fewer than his over/under for Sunday's game.

-- Aiyuk has caught a touchdown pass versus the Rams once, but did not have multiple TDs in that game.
+- Aiyuk, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - This week Aiyuk will face the NFL's 23rd-ranked pass defense (258.5 yards allowed per game).

-- The Rams have surrendered 15 touchdowns through the air (0.9 per game).
+- The Rams have given up 15 touchdowns through the air (0.9 per game).
 They are second in the NFL in that category.

 Recent Performances

-- Against the Texans last week, Aiyuk was targeted six times and totaled 94 yards on four receptions.
+- In last week's matchup with the Texans, Aiyuk caught four passes for 94 yards (23.5 yards per catch) while being targeted six times.

-- Aiyuk has hauled in nine passes (13 targets) for 170 yards (56.7 per game) and has one touchdown over his last three games.
+- In his last three games, Aiyuk's nine catches (on 13 targets) have led to 170 receiving yards (56.7 per game) and one touchdown.

 Aiyuk's San Francisco Teammates